 The verified view shows that the proposals would introduce additional height and massing into the view but that this would only be partially glimpsed through trees, vegetation and existing hospital buildings.
 The Proposed Development forms a minor component of the townscape and visual context, however due to high levels of screening, existing built form and distance, its influence on the receptor may be missed altogether, particularly in summer months when the trees are in leaf.
-Minor adverse impact on a view of low sensitivity.
+The impact is partly mitigated by the design techniques embedded in the proposal including designing and positioning the buildings in relation to the existing hospital buildings and specification of materials to reflect the local context.
+In this sense whilst there would be a minor level of additional massing, it would cause no discernible deterioration or improvement to a view.
+Minor adverse/Negligible impact on a view of low sensitivity.
+The impact of this on the designated asset is considered in Section 7.3.